Crack. Shuck. Savor Maryland.

 Steamed Hard Crabs

 Maryland’s Chesapeake Bay Blue Crab is iconic--and tasty!
-A summer must-do is hand picking your own hard crabs at a waterside crab shack and sampling the succulent, sweet and tender crab meat.
+A summer must-do is hand picking your own hard crabs at a waterside crab house and sampling the succulent, sweet and tender crab meat.
 Topped with Old Bay, a traditional seasoning of the Chesapeake region, this unique mix of crushed pepper, paprika and celery salt, among other spices, adds flavor and heat to your fresh, piping hot steamed crabs.

 Soft Shell Crabs